 - on a large scale, multiple well completions or lands;

-- for a pilot application or an application to test a spacing modification;
+- as a test of a spacing modification;

 - to enlarge a drainage unit's size; or